 Today, the collections are a celebration of Versace strength – but with a new ease, energy and delivering effortless luxury.
 With one eye always on modern culture and what is happening on the street, denim jackets and leather jackets become ‘the new blazer’, teamed perhaps with raffia skirts – and always, always high heels, just like Donatella’s.
 (She claims she doesn’t own a pair of flats, except for the odd pair of sneakers.)

-But since 1981, the house of Versace has been creating fragrances, too, mirroring the collections within the design house: Versace, Versus, Jeans and Jeans Couture.
+But since 1981, the house of Versace has been creating fragrances, too, mirroring the collections of the design house.

 We originally chose Versace Crystal Noir, for instance, from the Crystal Collection, for The Perfume Society‘s debut Discovery Box, sent out to our first 5,000 subscribers: a classic example of the Oriental category, fusing sweet and fruity top notes with exotic white florals, on a warm, sensual creamy base that almost ‘hugs’ you in its embrace.
-(But do also discover, explore and enjoy Bright Crystal, ‘inspired by a mixture of Donatella Versace‘s own favourite floral fragrances,’ so we’re told.)
+And in this sparkling line-up, we can also now enjoy Versace Crystal Noir, Bright Crystal and Yellow Diamond.

-Serious perfumistas, meanwhile, are also seeking out the Gianni Versace Couture collection: a trio of fragrances, created with the same attention to detail as made-to-measure tailoring.
-Currently only to be found in only the most exclusive outlets such as Harrods and the Versace boutiques around the world, they turn the spotlight on specific ingredients: Jasmin, Violet and Tuberose, in typically opulent Versace style.
+Serious perfumistas, meanwhile, are also seeking out the Gianni Versace Atelier Versace collection: six genderless fragrances, created with the same attention to detail as made-to-measure tailoring.
+Currently only to be found in only the most exclusive outlets such as Harrods and the Versace boutiques around the world, each celebrates a particular fragrance ingredient: vanilla, rose, sandalwood, white fig, cédrat and jasmine.
+All utterly exquisite and a joy to explore…

 When it comes to perfume?
 Versace most definitively is the embodiment of glamour.
 Sexiness.
 Style.
 But bottled, in this case…